-It’s no secret that a lost customer equals lost sales, but the connection some fail to make is that a search box with a great user experience can improve the ROI of your website.
-Infact, visitors who engage with your search box are 1.8% more likely to convert.
+It’s no secret that a lost customer equals lost sales.
+But the connection some fail to make is that a search box with a great UX and UI design can improve the ROI of your website.
+In fact, visitors who engage with your search box are 1.8% more likely to convert.
 That alone should have you racing to make sure your search box UX is fully optimized.

-So, how do you keep from losing visitors due to their site search UX?
-Is it possible to keep them looking around your site even if they come up a bit short on the results?
-We dare say: Yes!
+So, how do you keep from losing visitors due to poor site search UX?
+Is it possible to keep them looking around your site even if they come up short on the results?
+Yes!
 We’ve put together some site search UX best practices that will help you ensure that every visitor who uses your search box has an amazing experience that will keep them on the site.

-7 Best Practices to Improve Your Site Search UX
+7 Search Functionality Best Practices to Improve Your Digital Experience

-Color contrast is also an important factor of site search design.
-Walmart’s search box stands out using white space against a blue background and has a bold yellow button where users click to initiate their search.
-Additionally, the blue bar where the box is located never disappears no matter how far you scroll or what page you’re on, so visitors always have instant and consistent access to your site search.
+Color contrast is another important factor in search ux design practices.
+For example, Walmart’s search query field stands out, using white space against a blue background, with a bold yellow search icon that users click to initiate their search.
+Additionally, the blue bar where the box is located never disappears no matter how far they scroll or what page they’re on, so visitors always have instant and consistent access to site search.

-Because searchers are more likely to convert, making your search box prominent, clear, and consistent will help your chances of increasing conversion rates.
+Because searchers are more likely to convert, making your search box prominent, clear, and consistent will increase your chances of increasing conversion rates.